 - Acemisia, aromisia, amatonormativity, monosexism, heterosexism, queer antagonism

 - Abuse, violence, bullying

 - Hate speech not otherwise listed here

-Works that include or depict these things (with the appropriate advisories) as a way of indicating the damaging impact they have on the target are acceptable; works that glorify these things or treat them in a pornographic way are not.
+Works that include or depict these things (with the appropriate advisories) as a way of indicating the damaging impact they have on the target are always acceptable (and I object to any argument otherwise).
+Works that glorify these things or treat them in a pornographic way are not.